marvisamps/react-highlighter/README.md

 * Clone this repository

-* In another terminal window, use these following commands to start the front-end
+* In another terminal window, use these following commands to start the front-end (runs in port 3000)
     - `cd highlighter`
     - `npm i && npm start`

+* To run the documentation, use this command (runs in port 3001)
+    - `yarn docz dev`

 ## Resources used on this project
 - React (Framework)